men232/vscode-config/README.md

 # Description

-This is my customization to make vscode's visual interface minimalistic.
+This is my vscode config to make interface looks minimalistic.
 It should work fine with other themes but not guaranteed.

 # Requirements